TheBlueBeast/TheBlueBeast/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
 [Tags](https://github.com/thebluebeast-project/thebluebeast/tags) are created regularly to indicate new official, stable release versions of TheBlueBeast Core.
+However these should be acquired in workling binary order at [https://thebluebeast.org](https://thebluebeast.org).

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).